MachineLemonade/docs/v0.10/cli-getting-started.md

 ### On Astronomer v0.8 (Current for Enterprise)

-Astronomer v0.8's CLI comes with the ability to  bring in Environment Variables from a specified file by running `astro airflow start` with an `--env` flag as seen below:
+Astronomer v0.8's CLI comes with the ability to  bring in Environment Variables from a specified file by running `astro dev start` with an `--env` flag as seen below:

 ```
-astro airflow start --env .env
+astro dev start --env .env
 ```

 **Note**: Whatever `.env` you use locally will not be bundled up when you deploy to Astronomer.
 To add Environment Variables when you deploy to Astronomer, you'll have to add them via the Astronomer UI (`Deployment` > `Configure` > `Environment Vars`).